descarteslabs/descarteslabs-python/descarteslabs/workflows/readme.rst

 :workflow_api_nontoc_heading:`Array`

-For NumPy functionality that can be used with `Array` see :ref:`numpy-functions`.
+For NumPy functionality that can be used with `.Array`, see :ref:`numpy-functions`.

 .. autosummary::
   :nosignatures: